RomenKost/thingsboard.github.io/docs/trendz/ai-assistance-prompts.md

   {% include images-gallery.html imageCollection="trendz-prompts-create-new-prompt" %}

-* **Check selected prompt**
+* **Check selected prompt and Copy prompt ID**

   You can click on any prompt in the table to view its content.
 This will take you to the Markdown tab (see more about interacting with the Markdown tab in the relevant section).

+  Additionally, you can copy the prompt ID by clicking the *Copy prompt ID* button in the upper-right corner of the tab.
+  The prompt ID will be copied to the clipboard.
   {% include images-gallery.html imageCollection="trendz-prompts-check-selected-prompt" %}

 * **Edit selected prompt**